Student safety and well-being is always our priority. We want to make sure all of our young learners have a safe, happy and enjoyable stay.

 Breakfast: Alternates between English and continental breakfast.
-There is always cereal, fruit, yogurts, bread/toast, juice, milk, tea and coffee.
+There is always cereal, fruit, yoghurts, bread/toast, juice, milk, tea and coffee.

-Lunch and Dinner: Starters are a starter of soup or salad.
+Lunch and Dinner: A starter of either soup or salad.
 Main course includes a choice of 2 hot dishes and a vegetarian option, with a salad bar and bread.
-Fruit, ice cream, puddings and yogurts are available for dessert.
+Fruit, ice cream, puddings and yoghurts are available for dessert.